calvin2001/predictive-maintenance-rul/README.md

 2. `pip install torch numpy pandas scikit-learn matplotlib`
 3. Run `코드.ipynb` top to bottom.
 All results and figures are reproducible with a fixed seed (42).

-*This is the third of three portfolio projects applying machine learning to an industrial engineering problem — here, turning predictive maintenance into a time-series regression task with a cost-aware evaluation.*